spacemeshos/protocol/hare/README.md

 1. `Consistency`: Every honest party outputs the same set S'
 2. `Validity 1` (“all honest witnessed”): If for every honest party Pi value v is in ISi then v is in S'
 3. `Validity 2` (“no honest witness”): If for no honest party Pi value v in ISi then v is not in S'.
 In other words, all values in S' should have had at least one honest witness.
-4. `Termination` - All honest participants terminate with overwhelming probablity.
+4. `Termination` - All honest participants terminate with overwhelming probability.

 #### Active Participants
-In each round, a new committee is selected randomly by the oracle (which we assume its existance).
+In each round, a new committee is selected randomly by the oracle (which we assume its existence).
-Picking a random committe over having all the nodes participate in the protocol is good for two main reasons:
+Picking a random committee over having all the nodes participate in the protocol is good for two main reasons:
-1. Less participants means lower communication requirments.
+1. Less participants means lower communication requirements.
 2. Random election of participants means the participants are not predicted hence less likely to be exposed to DDOS attacks (for example).
 In the proposal round, the expected number of participants is low (1 for example).
 In all other rounds we expect N (active) participants.